Welcome to the La Crosse Storytelling Festival

 Festival on September 9th, 2017.
 Listeners are needed, also.
 Join us for a fun evening!

 (Admission $8; $5 for anyone prepared to tell a story.)
+Check out the flyer!

 Our longtime friends and supporters, Arla and John, wrote the most lovely words following